tohidlo/tohidlo/README.md

 # Hi there! 👋 I'm Amir Tohidlo
-I'm a young entrepreneur and a professional web developer specializing in WordPress and PHP! 🚀
+I'm a young entrepreneur with a passion for programming, especially in WordPress and PHP! 🚀

 ---

 ## 🧑‍💻 About Me
 - 👨‍💻 **Name:** Amir Tohidlo
-- 💼 **Specialties:** WordPress development, PHP programming, web development
+- 💼 **Specialties:** Entrepreneurship, WordPress development, PHP programming, web development
-- 📚 **Skills:** PHP, WordPress, jQuery, JavaScript, HTML, CSS, Bootstrap, and other web technologies
+- 📚 **Skills:** PHP, WordPress, jQuery, JavaScript, HTML, CSS, Bootstrap, and anything I need to learn for my work.

-With years of experience in web development, I’m passionate about creating impactful websites and driving entrepreneurial projects.
+As a passionate entrepreneur, I enjoy coding as a tool to enhance my business ventures and create impactful websites.

 ---